World Fly Fishing Championships: Results for all team divisions

-Recent and Upcoming Events
+Recent and upcoming events

 The 2020 event was postponed in 2020 due to the COVID-19 pandemic, though resumed in August 2021 in the Kuusamo and Taivalkoski regions of Finland.

 The 41st WFFC took place in September 2022 in the principality of Asturias in Spain, fished on the rivers Caudal, Piloña, Trubia, Narcea, and on lake El Arenero near Tineo.
 Spain as hosts, were also the winning team, with France in second and Czech Republic third.

 Julien Daguillanes of France won the individual title for the second time, having previously won before in 2016 in the United States.

-The 43rd WFFC will be held in the Ariège, Aude and Pyrénées-Orientales regions of Occitaine, in France from 22nd - 30th June 2024.
+The 43rd WFFC was held in the Ariège, Aude and Pyrénées-Orientales regions of Occitaine, in France from 22nd - 30th June 2024.